Written by Industry Expert Gavin Ferris, Ecologist

 Access to feeding sites also alters animal behavior.
 Animals that are typically dispersed over a wide area in order to find food will instead congregate near the food source.
 This increased population density makes disease transmission more likely.
 It also goes against the natural territoriality present in many species, and the inevitable altercations may result in injuries or even death.
 Higher densities of animals also equates to higher densities of those animals’ parasites.
 In the case of deer this means ticks, including the deer ticks that transmit Lyme disease, and the dog ticks and lone star ticks that transmit a number of other pathogens.

-The feeding of waterfowl in particular has an additional environmental impact, as the practice affects nutrient levels in lakes and ponds.
-Whether from bread that is missed by the ducks and geese being fed, or from their resulting droppings, feeding waterfowl can be a significant source of phosphorus.
-As an undergraduate I was involved in a study of Pymatuning Reservoir, a man-made lake located on the border of Pennsylvania and Ohio.
+The feeding of waterfowl, in particular, has an additional environmental impact, as the practice affects nutrient levels in lakes and ponds.
+Whether from bread that is missed by the ducks and geese being fed, or from their resulting droppings, feeding waterfowl can be a significant source of excess pond nutrients.
+As an undergraduate, I was involved in a study of Pymatuning Reservoir, a man-made lake located on the border of Pennsylvania and Ohio.
 We found that people feeding bread to the carp and waterfowl that congregate by the spillway was the largest single source of phosphorus going into the reservoir.
 Excess phosphorus is the leading cause of algae blooms and ultimately fish kills in freshwater ponds and lakes.

 It is perfectly natural to want to help the wildlife that shares your environment, and I encourage you to do so.
 You can provide food for wildlife by planting native plants that support the food chain.
 You can provide habitat by leaving areas unmowed to provide cover, and by installing nest boxes and bat boxes.
 In short, the better your efforts to aid the wildlife in your community mimic the resources that animals would make use of under natural conditions, the more successful they will be.